 - changes to your eye sight

 - fits (convulsions)

-- redness and feeling warm in your face (facial flushing) – usually shortly after having the drug
+- redness and feeling warm in your face (facial flushing).
+Usually happening shortly after having the drug.

 Coping with side effects